 On paper, the Spyder is the boss, but then you have to live with its finicky roof and harsher ride, and it means that car is, as intended, a Boxster for the weekend.
 The fundamental appeal of the Boxster, however, has always been its all-round, everyday brilliance.
 Step back into the limelight, then, GTS, and take a bow as the flat-out Boxster you can use as Porsche originally intended.
 As a way to sign off the model’s internal combustion era, it couldn’t be more of a flourish.

 There is one key point the GTS has in common with the Spyder that buyers of this Boxster should consider carefully, though, and that’s which transmission to choose.
-With the Spyder, you get a six-speed manual and that’s your lot.
-With the GTS, you also have the option of a seven-speed PDK dual-clutch auto.
+With the Spyder, you get the seven-speed PDK dual-clutch auto and that’s your lot.
+With the GTS, you have the option the six-speed manual or the PDK.
 That extra ratio compared with the manual makes quite an impact on how the two choices interact with the driver.
 Don’t panic, this isn’t going to be a rant against auto ’boxes in sports cars – Porsche’s PDK is far too good for that to be a consideration.
 In fact, there’s a strong argument to pick the PDK, as its ratios are more closely stacked to give it a more instantaneous reaction to throttle inputs.
 The slightly broader, but noticeable, reach between the manual’s second, third, and fourth gears means you have to wait half a breath longer before changing and wind the engine out to its peak to get the very best from the car.
 For some, that’s all part of the fun; for others, it could end up being a chore.

 Hand on heart, we’d still take the manual, as the stubby stick that seems to poke up quite high in the centre console is really placed just where it needs to be and has a short, methodical shift.
 It encourages you to play with the gears, experimenting just how many you can drop down on the approach to a corner and then letting that 4.0-litre engine reveal its full potential on the exit.
 Pedals that are ideally spaced for heel-and-toe changes add an extra layer of interactive pleasure.
 As more fast cars abandon manual transmissions, the GTS ably demonstrates why they plug you into the experience more thoroughly.